ChuanMeng/reranker-as-judge/README.md

 Run `rq3_bias.ipynb` to reproduce all plots for RQ3 (Bias of re-ranker-based judges towards re-rankers) presented in the paper.
 The reproduced plots will be saved in the `./plots/rq3` directory.

-### 5. Results on nDCG@10 (We report the results on nDCG@10 here because of limited space in the paper)
+### 5. Results on nDCG@10
 Due to limited space in our paper, we present results on nDCG@10 here.

-The following table shows Kendall’s τ correlation coefficients between the system orderings induced by relevance judgments from TREC assessors and those predicted by each re-ranker-based relevance judge adapted via **direct generation** (RQ1).
+For RQ1, the following table shows Kendall’s τ correlation coefficients between the system orderings induced by relevance judgments from TREC assessors and those predicted by each re-ranker-based relevance judge adapted via **direct generation**.
 Results are shown for system orderings based on nDCG@10.
 The results of UMBRELA, a state-of-the-art relevance judge, are included for reference.
 The best value in each column is **boldfaced**, while the second best is *italicized*.